Social Media Addiction Lawsuit

 Obtained from a Wall Street Journal Investigation

-What Is Social Media Addiction in Teens?
+Why Is Social Media Harmful for Teens?

 While not an official diagnosis, social media addiction is often considered a type of behavioral addiction, which means it can negatively influence some users’ behavior, brain, and mental health.